Prints & Merchandise on Sale

 Night Sky - Star Trail shot

-Pro Photographers know their camera:
+Pro Photographer knows their camera:

 The first step being a good photographer is to learn how to control your camera.
 The best place to learn your camera control is your camera manual.
 Your camera has buttons for specific purpose.
 So open the camera manuals and learn what those buttons do before you head out.

-Pro Photographers don't shoot in auto mode:
+Pro Photographer Never shoot in Auto mode:

 Your camera has several shooting modes but we would be interested only in 3 of them i.e. A ( Aperture priority ), S ( Shutter priority ) and M ( Manual ).
 You can forget about the rest and pay attention only to these three that I'm going to explain to you.
 However, I need to explain one other important parameter that came in modern digital camera.
 It is called ISO.
 There must be a dedicated ISO button to change it's value.
 Unless mentioned a different value, we will keep ISO at the base ISO value of your camera.
 Now let's go over those three shooting modes I talked about earlier.